TormodLandet/Ocellaris/documentation/programmers_guide/guidelines.rst

 If you want to contribute code to Ocellaris then, first of all, Thank You! 🙌 Please break your changes into reasonably sized pull requests and follow the rather standard and simple guidelines below.
-If you are afraid of doing something wrong then please just try!
+If you are afraid of doing something wrong, don't let that stop you!
 As long as you have made an effort to follow the expected steps then you will get feedback and we will get any problems fixed.
 There is no guarantee that your pull request will be merged, but not submitting 1000 changed files with ugly code and no tests will help